synadia-io/orbit.js/nhgc/README.md

 global.EventSource = NativeEventSource || EventSourcePolyfill;
 ```

-#### Using
+## Usage

-To use the gateway you will need the HTTP/S url of the NGH server and an API
+To use the gateway you will need the HTTP/S URL of the NHG server and an API
 token.

 ```typescript